How to fix WordPress white screen of death

 Then rename the theme.
 WordPress will automatically fall back to the default theme.

-Alternatively way to replace WordPress theme via php MyAdmin, you can go in your php MyAdmin and update the database tables in wp_options table.
+Alternatively, way to replace WordPress theme via PHP MyAdmin, you can go in your PHP MyAdmin and update the database tables in the wp_options table.

 The following table names would have to be updated: